gvwilson/sensibleadventures/nardica/nardica.md

 Iffy felt lightheaded.
 "Why'd they kill 'em all like that?"

-"They saw a shot and took it,"
+"Because they could,"
 Wales replied wearily.
+"There's no way they could get past the *Taroona*'s defenses when she was running at spec, but knocked off balance the way she was..."
+He shrugged.
+"They saw a shot---they took it."

 "A shot *you* gave 'em,"
 Uncle Jack said accusingly,
-quick as always to make it someone else's fault.
+quick as always to make sure trouble was someone else's fault.
 "There's gonna be hell to pay for this."
+He slapped at the control panel to put the *Guinevere* in a tight turn---even he wouldn't leave people in the water.

+But then something flashed brighter than the sun in ragged metal that had been the *Taroona*'s stern.
+A low rumble swept across the *Guinevere*, whitecaps chasing each other in its wake.
+Uncle Jack swore again,
+and for a moment Iffy thought he was going to hit Wales.
+Instead,
+he slapped the control panel to turn them back toward Rothera.

-Suddenly Iffy needed to be somewhere else---anywhere else.
+All of a sudden Iffy needed to be somewhere else---anywhere else.
 She threw open the door of the pilot house and stumbled out into the endless hard light of the southern summer.
 Her feet took her to the galley on auto-pilot.
 She pulled open the hatch and fell into her foster mother's arms.